tos-kamiya/agec/README.md

-tosl_clone.py reads Java byte-code files and a code-clone detection result, converts each location of code clone into line number, and ouptuts the converted code-clone data to the standard output.
+tosl_clone.py reads Java byte-code files and a code-clone detection result, converts each location of code clone into line number, and outputs the converted code-clone data to the standard output.

-usage: tosl_clone.py asmdir cloneindex
+usage: tosl_clone.py -a asm_directory clone_index > clone-linenum

-Here, 'asmdir' is a directory containing disassembled result files and 'cloneindex' is the code-clone detection result that has been generated with det_clone.py.
+Here, 'asm_directory' is a directory containing disassembled result files and 'clone_index' is the code-clone detection result that has been generated with det_clone.py.

 ## A Small Example